rstacruz/eslint-engine/README.md

 npm install -g eslint-engine
 ```

-Then in your project, create an `.eslintrc`.
-One of these presets ought to help you out:
+Then in your project, install `eslint` as a devDependency and create an `.eslintrc`.
+Or use one of these presets to help you out:

 ```sh
 # pick one